 There are very limited accommodations in Yosemite National Park (with only two options in the Valley: The Ahwahnee and Yosemite Valley Lodge), so if you’re planning to show up during peak season, try to make your reservations way in advance.
 The rates will be higher the more central you are, but low competition for accommodations in the area push the rates up even on the outside of the park limits.
 You might as well try to save yourself the time and gas getting in and out of the park each day!

 Camping is one of the most traditional methods of staying in Yosemite.
-Though during 2020 due to COVID-19 health guidelines the showers are not available, in normal circumstances they are only present in Yosemite Valley at Curry Village and Housekeeping Camp.
+The available showers are only present in Yosemite Valley at Curry Village and Housekeeping Camp.
 For a list of campgrounds, further camping regulations and to make a reservation, click here!

 Getting Around Yosemite

 There are only two visitor parking lots in the village and weekends will notably be the toughest to guarantee a spot for your vehicle.
-Tip for you: try to arrive early around 8am (9am the latest), do your activities/hikes for which the trailheads are in the valley, and visit the further viewpoints/hike trailheads in the off-hours.
+Tip for you: try to arrive early by around 8am, do your activities/hikes for which the trailheads are in the valley, and visit the further viewpoints/hike trailheads in the off-hours.

 When driving in the valley, the road is a one-way, two-laner.
 Going east is the Southside Drive and the road crosses over the Merced River at three different locations to change course to Northside Drive going west: